 Degree candidates must apply to the Summer Programs (Clinical Effectiveness Program or Summer Session in Public Health Studies) in order to participate in the Summer Programs and are charged the per-credit rate for each course and the summer registration fee.
 The maximum number of credits allowed in the summer is 15 credits in the Clinical Effectiveness Program and 10 credits in the Summer Session.
-Billing and credit limits for the MS1 in Health Care Management is described in the MS1 HCM brochure distributed by that office.
+Billing and credit limits for the SM in Health Care Management is available from the Department of Health Care and Management.

 Non-degree summer students are charged on a per-credit basis for their courses as well.
 If such a student applies for admission to a degree program and is accepted within five years of initial matriculation, up to 20 academic and financial credits may be counted toward the degree program.

-Summer tuition is prorated based on the summer 2013 withdrawal schedule.
-The withdrawal schedule will be available in March 2013.
+Summer tuition is prorated based on the summer 2014 withdrawal schedule.